botre/anki-decks/src/geometry.md

 ## Vertical angles

-When two lines intersect, the angles opposite from each other are called vertical angles.
+When two lines intersect, the angles opposite to each other are called vertical angles.

 Vertical angles are always equal.